overbrowsing/pruner/README.md

 ![Graph Example](visualisation/example.png)

-There is also a Python visualisation tool designed to determine the optimal combination of tile count, row height, and tile size, and mobile scaling.
+There is also a Python visualisation tool designed to determine the optimal combination of 'tile' count, row height, and 'tile' size, and mobile scaling.
 This tool ensures efficient asset usage and performance across various common viewport dimensions.

 For more information on installation and usage instructions, please refer to [this document](/visualisation/README.md).
 The application can also be found in [this directory](/visualisation/).